Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 Over 1,400 people have died on the Israeli side, mainly civilians killed during Hamas' initial attack, also an unprecedented figure.

-Israeli forces appeared to be driving deeper into Gaza from the north.
-Video released Monday by the military showed armored vehicles moving among buildings and soldiers taking positions inside a house.

-Hagari said additional infantry, armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify,” though Israel has stopped short of calling its operations an all-out invasion.
+Rear Adm.
+Daniel Hagari, an Israeli military spokesman, said additional infantry, armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify.”

 Meanwhile, crowded hospitals in northern Gaza came under growing threat.
 Strikes hit near Gaza City’s Shifa and Al Quds hospitals and the Indonesian and Turkish hospitals in northern Gaza in recent days, the U.N. and residents said Monday.